zj27/fibwebservice/test/test_cases_summary.md

 # Test Cases Summary
 Here is the summary of all the test cases for this project. <br>
-Some of the cases have been implented with automation scripts included in the corresponding folders.
+Some of the cases have been implemented with automation scripts included in the corresponding folders.
 # Unit Test
 ## U1 Fibonacci Numbers Generation Function
 + U1-1 call the function with normal random positive integer number.
 + U1-2 call the function with negative number.
 + U1-3 call the function with floating number.
 + U1-4 call the function with string
-+ U1-5 call the function with very big number.
++ U1-5 call the function with very big number out of boundary.

 ## U2 Output Formatting
 + U2-1 call the function with json output